TritonVM/triton-vm/specification/src/processor-table.md

 1. `RunningEvaluationToHashTable` has absorbed the first row with respect to challenges 🧄0 through 🧄9 and indeterminate 🪣 if the current instruction is `hash`.
 Otherwise, it is 1.
 1. `RunningEvaluationFromHashTable` is 1.
 1. The running evaluation of relevant clock cycles is 1.
-1. The running evaluation of unique clock jump differences starts off having applied one evaluation step with the clock jump difference with respect to indeterminate 🛒.
+1. The running evaluation of unique clock jump differences starts off having applied one evaluation step with the clock jump difference with respect to indeterminate 🛒, if the `cjd` column does not start with zero.
 1. The running product of all clock jump differences starts starts off having accumulated the first factor with respect to indeterminate 🚿, but only if the `cjd` column does not start with zero.

+(Note that the `cjd` column can start with a zero, but only if all other elements of this column are zero.
+This event indicates the absence of clock jumps.)

 ### Initial Constraints as Polynomials